 In the matter of a hit and run, it may be possible that you won’t ever find out who the negligent party is.
 Even if this is true, a hit and run accident attorney Des Moines, IA provides may help you to file a claim against your own insurance company.

 Don’t try and go it alone when making a push for recovery during personal injury cases, including a hit and run.
 Always hire a qualified lawyer to help guide you through what to expect when you file a lawsuit.

-For a free case review of your hit and run accident, please call a hit and run accident attorney Des Moines, IA community members respect, such as one from Johnston Martineau, LLP.
+For a free case review of your hit and run accident, please call a hit and run accident attorney Des Moines, IA community members respect, such as one from Des Moines Injury Law, LLP.